 So clients would arrive at my office often mentally, emotionally, and financially drained after everything that had occurred with Katrina and then their insurance company.
 These folks were in rough shape but were determined, and just needed some help.
 I would immediately get a construction expert out at their property (or what was left of their property) to formulate the actual damages.
 Then I would painstakingly litigate those damages with the opposing insurance company until a successful outcome could be reached.
 Often in these cases, that meant filing suit, conducting discovery (the process of getting information and files from the insurance company), conducting depositions, and pressing the case towards trial.
 In many of these cases, I would ardently pursue “bad faith” claims against the insurance companies.

 All in all, I represented over 100 homeowners, and recovered over $5 million for these folks and their families.
 This work taught me the value of doing the right thing for the right reason.
 I knew that by helping a family rebuild their home or busniess, I was also helping a community rebuild, because often times after Katrina people were just waiting for other people to start rebuilding, so that they were not the only house in a neighborhood full of slabs.

 Another significant case that I handled recently was a workers compensation case wherein my client shattered his foot and ankle after falling from a ladder while performing construction work on the job.
-This was a hard-working man a family to support, who had suffered a long-term catastrophic injury.
+This was a hard-working man with a family to support, who had suffered a long-term catastrophic injury.
 How the case was handled would have a life-changing effect on both this great guy and his family.